 - Snowshoes can be rented for children at about age 4.
-Our 5 year old lasted about 55 seconds.
-Which brings me to my next tip…
+But, buyer beware—young children may only last a few minutes.
+This brings me to my next tip…

-- Snowshoes attach to your regular snow boots and usually aluminum.
-Some places still rent out the traditional wooden versions (1,000 Islands).
+- Snowshoes attach to your regular snow boots and are usually made from aluminum.
+Some places still rent out the traditional wooden versions (1,000 Islands in Kaukana is one).
 Snowshoe sizes are determined by weight.
 Are you looking to invest in some of your own?
 We’ve had great success at Scheel’s in Appleton.
 You can also purchase or rent snowshoes from REI in Appleton.

 - Snowshoe trails are not groomed, and many places will allow you to snowshoe off trail, too!
 Most trails require a 6 inch base of good snow for a successful snowshoe adventure.
 Fluffy, fresh snow is best!

 - Call ahead for conditions and to make sure snowshoes are available.

 If you can walk, you can snowshoe!
 Check out these places that offer trails and equipment for snowshoeing!

 1000 Beaulieu Court, Kaukauna WI 54130